-When you’re racing at high speeds on skis—30 miles per hour or more is common—you risk breaking or dislocating an arm, a wrist, or a collarbone if you attempt to slow your progress in that manner.
-Worse, your helmet (you are wearing one, of course) is not designed to effectively protect your head from collisions at such speeds.
-Thus, a sudden stop is dangerous.
+When you’re racing at high speeds on skis, you risk breaking or dislocating an arm, a wrist or a collarbone if you attempt to slow your progress in that manner.
+Worse, your helmet (you are wearing one, of course) is not designed to effectively protect your head from collisions at high speeds.
+Thus, a sudden stop achieved by grabbing at something is dangerous.

 The solution here can be summed up in three words: Use the mountain.
-The best way to slow down is to begin to carve long turns across the hill.
-That is, your ski tips should be pointed perpendicular to the base of the hill.
-As you ski across the width of the trail, keep your arms forward, your knees bent, and your feet together as you shift your weight to the uphill ski, pressing its uphill edge into the mountain.
+The best way to slow down is to carve or “snow plow” long turns across the hill.
+That is, point your skis perpendicular to the base of the hill.
+(To slow yourself down even more, point the ski tips together in a snow plow or pizza-like stance.)
+As you ski across the width of the trail, keep your arms forward, your knees bent and your weight on the downhill ski, pressing its uphill edge into the mountain.
 You can also drag your poles to lose speed, but don’t plant them or you risk wrenching your thumb and/or wrist.

-If you do fall down—and you will, if only from exhaustion—fall in a way that will minimize injury.
-As you’re sliding, keep your knees bent and swing your legs around so they are below you as you fall.
+If you do fall down, try to fall in a way that will minimize injury.
+For instance, if you’re skiing perpendicular to the hill as suggested above, try to fall uphill to avoid injury.
+Of course, controlling your fall might not be an option.
+If you’re sliding, keep your knees bent and swing your legs around so they are below you as you fall.
 Make sure you’ve stopped completely before trying to stand up.
 Getting up too early can result in serious ACL injury.

 To bust one myth: Statistically speaking, snowboarders are no more dangerous than skiers.
 In fact, it’s the opposite.
 Research conducted by Dr. Jasper Shealy, a professor emeritus at the Rochester Institute of Technology who has studied ski-related injuries for more than 30 years, found that skiers are three times more likely than snowboarders to be involved in a collision with other people.
 This is primarily because snowboarders tend to stop while skiers tend to slide down the mountain.